GChristensen/enso-portable/platform/win32/VoiceCmd/readme.md

 Enso normally takes commands from the keyboard. `voicecmd` adds a second input path for the same commands.
-The thing to understand before anything else is that **this is not speech-to-text.** The system is handed a closed list of phrases — built from exactly those Enso commands you ticked in the webui — and it will only ever recognize phrases on that list.
-Say something not on the list and there is nothing for it to match against.
+The thing to understand before anything else is that **this is mostly not speech-to-text.** The system is handed a closed list of phrases — built from exactly those Enso commands you ticked in the webui — and that list is what it recognizes.
+Say something not on it and there is nothing to match against.
+(The one deliberate exception is §4.11: a command whose argument cannot be enumerated gets a dictated tail, which *is* free transcription.
+It is opt-in per command and costs precision, which is why it is the exception rather than the model.)
 Nearly every design decision below falls out of that single choice: because the list is closed, a match is trustworthy enough to act on without second-guessing the confidence score; because the list changes whenever you tick a checkbox, it has to be rebuildable while running; and because